 Dr. Jill Dolata is an Associate Professor in the School of Communication Sciences and Disorders.
 Dr. Dolata is interested in the role social communication plays in early language development with particular focus in early identification, assessment of expressive language, and measurement of language outcomes in the population of children with neurodevelopmental disorders.

 Caitlin Fitzgerald is a Clinical Assistant Professor and the Director of Clinical Education in the School of Communication Sciences & Disorders at Pacific University.
 She is dedicated to supporting graduate students in their development as clinicians through a community-based model that values service, collaboration, advocacy and diversity.
 Her clinical background is in pediatric medical settings, with a particular interest in feeding and swallowing disorders.

-Mary joined the CSD faculty as an Assistant Clinical Professor in 2018.
+Mary is an Assistant Clinical Professor who finds tremendous joy in working with and from students.
 Her professional interests include clinical education, language/literacy interventions for school-age students, service delivery in school settings, collaboration, and high quality professional learning.

-Jordan Tinsley joined the CSD faculty in 2020 as Clinical Assistant Professor.
-She is excited to use her background in medical speech-language pathology to help coordinate community-based student placements and to teach clinical skills to the next generation of SLPs.
+Jordan Tinsley has been a member of the CSD faculty since 2020.
+She brings her background in medical speech-language pathology to teach clinical skills to the next generation of SLPs and to help coordinate community-based student placements.
 Jordan's professional interests include voice disorders, gender-spectrum voice & communication, and using simulations to supplement clinical learning.